CPHS21/CPHS21/README.md

 ## Session 1: Human Sensing
 Session Chair: Prof. Feng Li

-8 - 9PM EST,  12 min + 3 min Q & A for each paper
+8 - 9PM EDT,  12 min + 3 min Q & A for each paper

 - **cphs21-s1-paper1**: ***Is General Purpose Sensing a Pipe Dream?
 A Case Study in Ambient Multi-sensing for Human Activity Recognition***